jose-zama/wut-back-end/README.md

 python -m unittest
 ```

-# Deployment
+# Production

-`Dockerfile` copy the project instead, but still a volume has to be used to write `.vector_cache`
+`Dockerfile` copy the project instead, but still a volume has to be used to write `.vector_cache`.
 ```
-docker build -t classifier-image . docker run -d --rm -p 5000:5000 -v "$PWD"/.vector_cache:/usr/src/app/.vector_cache --name classifier classifier-image
+docker-compose -f docker-compose.yml -f docker-compose.prod.yml up --build
 ```